Micro Business Case Study – Econcertive

 We installed a solid fuel stove in one of our fireplaces to improve fuel efficiency.
 With an open fire, two thirds of the heat is lost straight up the chimney.
 With a solid fuel stove, two thirds of the heat goes into the room.

 At some stage we will probably do the same with a second fireplace.
 The third fireplace has been taken out of service.
-We fuel the fires extensively with waste timber from the ongoing renovations and timber thinnings from around the premises (which are carbon neutral).
-We have discontinued the use of peat although we still make use of some coal.
+We fuel the fires extensively with waste timber from the ongoing renovations and timber thinnings from around the premises.
+These are carbon neutral.
+We have discontinued the use of peat and (more recently) coal.

 When we re-roofed the main part of the house we installed solar thermal panels for hot water heating.
 This allows us to minimise the use of the central heating system for summer water heating in particular.
 We received SEAI grant support to assist with the cost of this installation.